Mazhive/fs-uae-autoboot-debian10/README.md

- SCRIPT :	Install fs-uae to boot from linux debian directly.
+ SCRIPT and Preseed file:	Install fs-uae to boot from linux debian directly.

 		User need to make there own configuration in FS-UAE-launcher Working FS-UAE, amiga FE OS4.1 configuration are available.
 			User is responsible for there own license of OS4.1 Licenses are available at http://www.amigaos.net/
-			The AmigaOS 4.1 Final Edition is being used	on a dedicated pc for this script
+			The AmigaOS 4.1 Final Edition is being used on a dedicated pc for testing purposes.

- Requirements are:
+ Requirements notes:
 			I personally highly recommend consider buying
 			a license to support the development of the OS.4.1 it is possible to use the older amiga OS version or just